vix-4800/Fusor/README.md

 `docker compose exec` uses the correct container.
 The Start and Stop buttons will run `docker compose up -d` and `docker compose down` respectively.
-The new **Docker** tab becomes active in this mode and lets you rebuild images, pull updates, inspect container status, view logs and restart services with a single click.
+The **Docker** tab only appears in this mode and lets you rebuild images, pull updates, inspect container status, view logs and restart services with a single click.

 ## Testing